Snowflake

 Dust does not synchronize or store any of your Snowflake data.
 We only store metadata, such as databases, schemas or tables names.

-You can connect Dust to your Snowflake data warehouse to enable your assistants to perform Table queries on your Snowflake tables.
+You can connect Dust to your Snowflake data warehouse to enable your agents to perform Table queries on your Snowflake tables.

-Dust assistants are able to use the output from these queries to answer quantitative questions:
+Dust agents are able to use the output from these queries to answer quantitative questions:

-The assistants can also leverage the results to create visualizations, such as charts:
+The agents can also leverage the results to create visualizations, such as charts:

-The "Tools inspection" button allows to view the reasoning and SQL query used by the assistant to retrieve the data:
+The "Tools inspection" button allows to view the reasoning and SQL query used by the agent to retrieve the data:

 Setting up the Connection